awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory.md

 If you create a resource data sync to synchronize and store all of your data in a single S3 bucket, then you can drill down into the data on the **Inventory Detailed View** page\.
 For more information, see [Querying inventory data from multiple Regions and accounts](systems-manager-inventory-query.md)\.

+**Amazon EventBridge support**
+This Systems Manager capability is supported as an *event* type in EventBridge rules\.
+For information, see [Monitoring Systems Manager events with Amazon EventBridge](monitoring-eventbridge-events.md) and [Reference: Amazon EventBridge event patterns and types for Systems Manager](reference-eventbridge-events.md)\.

 **Topics**
 + [Learn more about Systems Manager Inventory](sysman-inventory-about.md)
 + [Configuring Resource Data Sync for Inventory](sysman-inventory-datasync.md)